agile-students-fall2025/2-git-practice-ivapark/README.md

 That said, I still think these tools can be powerful allies.
 Used thoughtfully, they can free up time to work on creative, high-impact aspects of UI/UX instead of boilerplate implementation.

+## My Comment

+I found this article really thought-provoking.

+Personally, I believe developers need to **adapt** by focusing on creativity, problem-solving, and building user experiences that AI alone can't deliver.
+This shift represents both a challenge and an opportunity for the next generation of engineers.

+*Edited by:* **Sanna Moon**